Solar Panels for Pools: What Reno NV Homeowners Should Know

 In Reno, one of the ten sunniest cities in America, a swimming pool is the norm.
 Have a swimming pool, however, means larger power bills.
 Getting solar for your pool will save you thousands.

-In a 2012 study by Opower, electricity researchers found that homes with pools use 49% more electricity.
-For a pump that uses 2,500 KWh per year times Nevada’s current rate of 14 cents per kWh, you end up spending about $350 per year to run your pool.
+In a 2012 study by Opower, electricity researchers found that homes with pools use 49 percent more electricity.
+A pump that uses 2,500 KWh per year times Nevada’s current rate of 14 cents per kWh ends up costing $350 per year to run.

-This, in addition to the that most homes with pools are 20% bigger, equates to a massive power bill.
+This, in addition to the fact that most homes with pools are 20 percent bigger, equates to a massive power bill.
 This situation, however, has a remedy.
-And it comes in the form of solar panels for your Reno Nevada home.
+And it comes in the form of solar panels for your Reno home.

 If you have a large power bill, cutting your monthly costs could make all the difference over a decade’s duration of time.
 One way to offset your power bill is by getting a system that will cover the costs of running your swimming pool.

 This could mean a potential savings of $15,000 over the next 25 years.
 If your solar array lasts longer than its warranty, which most do, then you will see even more savings.